Rusty Cooley: Recent work

-Cooley's lead work was featured on Arnold Schwarzenegger-themed parody metal band Austrian Death Machine's second album, Double Brutal.

 Cooley is currently working with a new band, Day of Reckoning.

 Teaching

-Cooley has been a guitar instructor since his third year of playing.
+Cooley has been a guitar instructor since he was 18, his third year of playing.
 He has released five instructional products, done lessons for magazines (such as his "Metal Guru" column) and posted many lessons on sites such as Shredaholic.
 He has taught for the National Guitar Workshop three times (1996, 1997, 1998) and given many clinics.
-Cooley has many successful students, such as Chris Storey/Cris Osuna (ex-All Shall Perish) and Mica Roth, former member of Hybreed.
+Cooley has many well-known students, such as Chris Storey/Cris Osuna (ex-All Shall Perish) and Mica Roth, a former member of Hybreed.

+Between 2011 and 2013, he hosted a video on the YouTube channel 'GuitarAsylumTV', in which he interviewed rock and metal guitarists.
+Some of the musicians he has interviewed include Oli Herbert, Mark Tremonti, and Jeff Loomis.

 Endorsements

-Currently Cooley endorses Ormsby Guitars, EMG Pickups, Morley Pedals, GHS strings, VHT, Rocktron, Eventide, Maxon and more recently Randall Amplification.
+Cooley currently endorses Ormsby Guitars, EMG Pickups, Morley Pedals, GHS strings, VHT, Rocktron, Eventide, Maxon and more recently Randall Amplification.

 He previously endorsed Jackson Guitars, Ibanez Guitars and Dean Guitars.

 His signature Dean model was released at NAMM in early 2007.
-It features a super-strat style body with a deeply sculpted lower horn (in order to perform the widest stretches when playing in high positions), EMG 707 pickups, volume control and a three-way switch.

-In 2011 Dean Guitars released an eight-string version as well.
-Nicknamed the "Dean RC-8", it has the same features of the seven string version but with the implementation of a fanned fretting system and EMG 808 pickups.